wojtekgalaj/CSS-selector-scanner./README.md

-This is the most amazing piece of software ever written.
-It will scan a project and find unused CSS selectors in your stylesheets.
+Scan a project and find unused CSS selectors in your stylesheets.